abhishekrajeevan/retail_sales_analytics/README.md

 # retail_sales_analytics
-This repository is sued for developing Sales Analytics project
+This repository is used for developing Sales Analytics project